Governorship of Phil Murphy: Firearm regulation

-Murphy has said he would support strengthening regulation of firearms in New Jersey.
+Murphy had said he would support strengthening regulation of firearms in New Jersey.
 The mandate established in the Childproof Handgun Law may be re-visited.
 A memorandum of agreement with other Northeast states allows New Jersey to share info on weapons in a database.
 As of February 2018, new laws regarding firearms were negotiated in the New Jersey Legislature.
 Several passed the Assembly, but have not advanced in the Senate.

 In April 2018, Murphy signed an executive order for the state to issue online reports online about gun crimes including location, number of killed or injured, type of weapon, and state in which involved guns originated.

 In June 2018, Murphy signed six new laws regulating gun ownership.
 In October federal courts upheld a rule limiting ammunition to 10-round cartridges.